Menu

 Abstract:

-A joint project was conducted by representatives from SAAL, NASPA’s AERKC, and ACPA’s CAE to analyze roughly 1,000 listserv threads from 2020–2024 to understand practitioner needs and shifts in student affairs assessment.
+A joint project was conducted by representatives from SAAL, NASPA's Assessment Evaluation and Research Knowledge Community, and ACPA's Commission for Assessment and Evaluation to analyze roughly 1,000 listserv threads from 2020–2024 to understand practitioner needs and shifts in student affairs assessment.
 The inter-association team used a two‑round coding process to categorize posts into announcements, job postings, and practitioner inquiries.
 Professional development dominated discussions, while methodological questions and peer troubleshooting highlighted the listserv as a shared community of practice.
 Rising director‑level and institutional research postings signaled expanding career pathways.
 Findings underscore the value of coordinated cross‑organizational inquiry to pool capacity, strengthen networking, and broaden perspectives.

 Learning Outcomes: